easy-node-pro/findora-validator-scripts/README.md

 Findora Validator Script Repo!

 ## Findora Node Scripts
-Below are our versions of the installer script (node_init.sh) and the update version script (update_version.sh).
+Below are our versions of the installer script (node_init.sh) and the update version script (easy_update.sh).
 Either script can be easily modified to be run on testnet, simply update the `NAMESPACE` variable at the start of either script.

 ### Findora Installer - easy_install.sh
 Easy Node's updated easy_install.sh to create a **brand new server with a brand new wallet** in 1 command. **This script should only be run on a brand new server/image.**